dmitry-streltsov/pygwyfile/README.md

-# gwy-postgresql
+# pygwyfile

-Python project for organizing AFM data files in Postgresql database
+*pygwyfile* is a small Python library that provides interface for reading and writing of [Gwyddion](http://gwyddion.net/) GWY files.
+For operations with GWY files [Libgwyfile](http://libgwyfile.sourceforge.net/) C library is used.